tinychainorg/tinychain/README.md

 see `node.py` for design.

-## featureset
+## Featureset

- - **VM**.
+ - **VM** and **state machine model**.
 Brainfuck is used as the programming runtime.
 It includes its own gas metering - 1 gas for computation, 3 gas for writing to memory.
+There is no in-built object model for now - there is only the Brainfuck VM, and its memory.
+Any program can write to memory and overwrite other Brainfuck.

+ - **Gas market / tokenomics**.
+Like Ethereum, this chain has a token and an internal unit of account called gas.
+There is no progressive gas auctions (PGA's) yet - for now it is a fixed exchange rate (see `gas_market.py`).

+ - **Consensus**.
+Bitcoin/Nakamoto consensus is currently being implemented, meaning the network runs via proof-of-work.
+In future, I hope to implement Tendermint proof-of-stake (see `consensus/tendermint.py` for more) with the token being staked actually hosted on an Ethereum network (L1/L2).

  - **Cryptography**.
-ECDSA is used for public-private cryptography.
+ECDSA is used for public-private cryptography, with the SECP256k1 curve (used by Bitcoin) and the SHA-2 hash function with size set to 256 bits.

  - **Networking**.
-Nodes run a HTTP API server, containing all methods.
+The P2P protocol and node API server both run over HTTP.
+This was easy.

 ```
 curl -X GET http://0.0.0.0:5100/api/machine_eval -H "Content-Type: application/json" -d '{"from_acc":"","to_acc":"","data":"+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++."}'